 Peter Martell is a British writer.
 He grew up on a sheep farm in Northumberland, and began working as a reporter in Scotland.

-To his continuing surprise, he won a Guinness World Record for playing the highest game of cricket, on top of Kilimanjaro.
+To his continuing surprise, he won a Guiness World Record for playing the highest game of cricket on top of Kilimanjaro.

 Cricket on KIlimanjaro.
 Peter Martell/AFP.
 September 2014.